LoganFlaherty/sigil-language/README.md

 ## Built-in Sigils
 - Whisper: a print to standard output that implicitly takes in the args with in conditional statement of the sigil Whisper was invoked.
 Does not support explitic arg passing yet.
-    - For example: sigil Print ? x and y: invoke Whisper
+    - Example: sigil Print ? x and y: invoke Whisper
+- Pulse: a loop handler that will requeue the sigil it is invoked in, up to till it is invoked, until the conditional statement fails.
+    - Example: sigil Loop ? x < 5:
+                       x : x + 1
+                       invoke Pulse
+                       invoke Whisper
+      Loop will be pulsed until x equals        5, then Whisper will print x.